The Complete Guide to 3D Printing Plastic Parts with Multi Jet Fusion

 What geometries are best suited for MJF?

-JF is ideal for components with complex geometries, including parts with internal cavities.
-Parts that are produced with JF remain encased in powdered material, which is self-supporting.
+MJF is ideal for components with complex geometries, including parts with internal cavities.
+Parts that are produced with MJF remain encased in powdered material, which is self-supporting.

 What level of detail can be obtained with MJF?